dubinsky/dubinsky/types/lambda-calculus.md

 ## Problems ##

-Some properties contradict our intuitions about functions:
+Some properties of the untyped lambda-calculus contradict intuitions about functions:
 - everything can be applied to everything (including itself);
 - everything has a fixed point;
 - a term is not guaranteed to have a normal form (some calculations get stuck).

+The main problem is that since there is only one type, and propositions **are** types, it is impossible to express the properties of the functions being defined.
+We need to introduce types - starting with the simple ones.

 # Simply typed lambda-calculus #